iris-hep/iris-hep.github.io/pages/fellows-applications.md

 During the Fellowship, you will work with your mentor and likely other collaborators using Slack, Zoom, GitHub and other similar tools.
 You will also make a short presentation about your project to other Fellows and Mentors as you start your Fellowship, another midway through the project to show your progress and a final presentation about your results at the very end.
 You will also have an opportunity to attend [training activities](https://hepsoftwarefoundation.org/training/curriculum.html) to help you improve specific software skills.

+**Fellows projects:** A number of possible projects (and mentors) for summer 2024 are listed on the [Fellows Projects](http://research-software-collaborations.org/projects_irishep) webpage.
+You can mention particular projects/mentors which interest you in your application.
+We also create new projects or adapt existing ones based on the interests of Fellow applicants.
+These can come from any of the R&D areas of interest to IRIS-HEP.

 **Which R&D areas are relevant for IRIS-HEP?** - We are particularly interested in software R&D areas where IRIS-HEP personnel are active, but may also consider proposals for other software R&D topics of larger relevance to the HEP community.
 The IRIS-HEP activities include:

   * [Analysis Systems](/as.html)